Free SEO Tools Every Small Business Actually Needs

 They also added branded vs non-branded query filtering.
 You can finally see how much traffic comes from people who already know your brand vs people discovering you through keywords.

 Set this up today.
 Connect it to your domain.
-It takes 15 minutes.
+Takes 15 minutes.

 Search Console tells you what happens in Google.
 Google Analytics tells you what happens after.